 – the substances have been classified in certain hazard categories with respect to dangers to human health or the environment; and

 – it is assumed that an export of these substances may take place.

 This means that an active substance may be included in Annex 1 of the ChemPICO for various reasons.
-The statement that all substances listed “have been banned in Switzerland due to risks to human health and the environment” is incorrect.
+The statement that all listed substances "are banned in Switzerland due to a risk to human health and the environment" is incorrect.

 We, a non-native editorial team value clear and faultless communication.
 At times we have to prioritize speed over perfection, utilizing tools, that are still learning.

 We are deepL sorry for any observed stylistic or spelling errors.

 The health of our crops cannot be taken for granted.
 On the contrary: in our mobile world, pests and plant diseases are spreading like wildfire.
 Climate change acts as an accelerant.
 When pests migrate and new plant diseases establish themselves in our latitudes, they can become a threat to native species.
 The International Plant Health Day on 12 May is a reminder of this.
 And the day shows: to ensure plant health in the future, research and innovation are needed above all.

 In Switzerland, a growing number of pesticides are being banned by the authorities.
 At the same time, there are almost no new ones entering the market.
 The regulatory authorities are severely overstretched.
 Things cannot go on like this.
 Every product that disappears from the market increases the risk of pests developing resistance and of crops failing.